ftvkyo/ftvkyo.github.io/content/about.md

 - Maintained physical and wireless networks in the department, including a virtualized firewall, physical network switches and cables
 - Configured the servers, 100+ PCs and associated hardware for optimal running conditions

-## Other activities
+## Personal projects

-I am interested in multiple areas of technology.
-I would highlight software architecture, UI/UX, programming language design, game development and embedded systems.
-I also pay attention to various approaches to planning and task management, to knowledge management, and even a bit of psychology.

-I have multiple personal projects, and here are the most interesting ones:
+### Obsidian ftvkyo

+{{< skills "TypeScript (React), Electron, CSS (SASS)" >}}

-- [Obsidian ftvkyo](/project/obsidian-ftvkyo/), an Obsidian plugin that accommodates my workflow
+[Obsidian ftvkyo](/project/obsidian-ftvkyo/) is an Obsidian plugin that accommodates my workflow.
+The development process allowed me reflect on the workflow and improve it greatly, and this project helps me achieve a huge productivity boost on a day-to-day basis.

+### Tekutonu

+{{< skills "Rust, Vulkan (vulkano.rs)" >}}

-- [Tekutonu](/project/tekutonu/), a voxel engine in Rust aimed at learning Vulkan
+[Tekutonu](/project/tekutonu/) is a simple voxel engine written in Rust and aimed at learning Vulkan.
+It's not the first time I experiment with voxels, and this project in particular is interesting because of the lessons in engine architecture and in development process I learned.

+### Keymap-gen

+{{< skills "Rust, C, QMK, X Keyboard Config, SVG, Python" >}}

-- [Keymap-gen](/project/keymap-gen/), a generator of keyboard layouts and their reference cards
+[Keymap-gen](/project/keymap-gen/) is a generator of keyboard layouts and their reference cards.
+My keyboard has an irregular shape and a custom firmware, and the OS keyboard layouts are also non-trivial.
+This project reduces the burden of configuring that all by hand by providing a unified configuration format that expands into the firmware sources, OS configuration and a nice reference card.

+### Other personal projects

+I have many more personal projects, they include:
+- Full-stack applications
+  - *TypeScript (React), Node.js, Electron, Next.js, TailwindCSS, Rust (tokio, async-std), PostgreSQL, Docker*
+- Experiments with programming languages
+  - *C++ & LLVM, Rust, Scheme and other LISP-likes, TypeScript*
+- Small 2D and 3D games
+  - *Java & OpenGL, Lua & LÖVE, Godot*

+## Activities

 I also have hobbies outside of tech, they include: